quanpham0805/cs246e-notes/Notes/problem_4.md

 **Question:** why don't we have to say `CS246E::push_back`, `CS246E::itemAt`, `CS246E::dispose?`

-**Answer:** Argument-Dependent Lookup (ADL) - aka König lookup
+**Answer:** Argument-Dependent Lookup (ADL) - aka Koenig lookup

-- If the type of a function f's argument belongs to a namespace n, then C++ will search the namespace n, as well as the current scope, for a function matching f
+- If the type of a function f's argument belongs to a `namespace n`, then C++ will search the `namespace n`, as well as the current scope, for a function matching f

 This is the reason why we can say
 ```C++